Scholarships and Grants

 Learn more about scholarships and grants by visiting the U.S. Department of Education's Federal Student Aid.

-Loans are a form of aid borrowed from either the government or a private entity used to finance expenses directly related to the cost of attending college.
-This money must be repaid and is subject to the terms and conditions outlined by the lender.
+Education Loans are a form of aid borrowed from either the government or a private lender to finance expenses directly related to the cost of attending college.
+The loan must be repaid and is subject to the terms and conditions determined by the lender.
 Students are encouraged to carefully consider all loan options before borrowing.

 Roosevelt University offers a variety of employment options to our students.
 Placement into one of the University's work-study opportunities requires that you apply for the job through the Office of Career Services.